darkknight68/hyperliquid-trading-bot/README.md

 # Hyperliquid Trading Bot

 **Hyperliquid Trading Bot** is a powerful and flexible automated system for executing trades on the Hyperliquid DEX.
-Designed for both novice and experienced traders, this bot enables high-frequency, indicator-based trading strategies with a strong focus on performance, risk management, and ease of use—especially on Windows systems.
+Designed for both novice and experienced traders, this bot enables high-frequency, indicator-based trading strategies with a strong focus on performance, risk management, and ease of use especially on Windows systems.

 ---